Flotomate/product_docs/source/installation-guide/flotomate-file-server-installation-guide.rst

 In order to initiate a file server you need to configure in three places (Main Server , Relay server (if required), and File Server).

 .. note:: We provide a single build for Relay and File Server.
+You have to install them separately: one as file server and other,
+          relay server.

 In File Server
 ^^^^^^^^^^^^^^